 When there are expectations connected to an activity, then we tend to meet them.
 They add a layer of accountability that ensures the success of the endeavor and lessens the chaos.
 Without accountability, would any of us pay a parking ticket?
 I think my Aunt Mary Jane would because she is a highly organized, detail-oriented lady, but I can’t say that I would.

 So, how might accountability affect writers?
 We tend to work in solitary environments made of one writer at one desk.
 Most of us work without someone to supervise our writing.
 For the majority of writers, we work on our projects when we carve the time out of life’s less-interesting responsibilities.
 Without someone to shout, “Where is the manuscript?” will we complete our novels and edit our stories well enough to send them off to an agent?
 In many cases, no.

 For whatever reason, when we are beholden only to ourselves, we tend to fail more often than succeed.
 Likely this is why 97% of writers do not finish their novels; no one but themselves expects them to.

-Think of it this way.
-Have you ever tried to lose weight, quit smoking, or start a meditation program solely for your own benefit and without any external accountability?
+Think of it this way: Have you ever tried to lose weight, quit smoking, or start a meditation program solely for your own benefit and without any external accountability?
 How effective was it?
-But if your doctor instructed you to lose weight, drop your addiction, or relax or face serious consequences, you may be more successful at achieving the goal.
+But if your doctor instructed you to lose weight, drop your addiction, and relax or face serious consequences, you may be more successful at achieving the goal.

-As writers, we can recognize that this is the case for many of us and take steps t o add a layer of accountability to our writing routines.
+As writers, we can recognize that this is the case for many of us and take steps to add a layer of accountability to our writing routines.
+Here's how: